spatie/laravel-event-sourcing/docs/using-projectors/thinking-in-events.md

 ```

 The `BrokeReactor` will only send out a mail when an account goes broke.
 No mails will be sent if the account was already broke.
 When the account goes above zero and goes broke again a new mail will be sent.
 When replaying all events, no mail will get sent, but all account state will be correct.

+## Want to know more?

+We discuss projections and complex patterns such as CQRS in depth in our [Event Sourcing in Laravel](https://event-sourcing-laravel.com/) course.